In our opinion, the vast majority of small businesses don't need to prepare budgets or forecasts.

 Step 2: come up with a few reasonable assumptions

-Next, take a step back and make a few educated guesses about what's going to happen with your business next year.
+Next, take a step back and make a few educated guesses about what's going to happen with your business in the future.
 Don’t worry about crunching any numbers yet, just start by asking yourself some basic questions.
 Is the market for your products increasing or decreasing?
-What do you think your sales growth will be?
-Will you be facing any big expenses or investments in the coming year — like fixed asset purchases, or increased advertising/marketing expenses, or new employees?
+What do you think your sales growth will be next year?
+Will you be facing any big expenses or investments — like new employees or increased advertising/marketing expenses or fixed asset purchases?

 Trust your instincts and try not to overanalyze.
 Most business owners have a strong sense of intuition about these things.

 Step 3: Forecast your expected revenues and expenses